Saint-Denis Cathedral, Réunion

 Saint-Denis Cathedral (Cathédrale Saint-Denis de Saint-Denis de La Réunion) or at greater length the Cathedral of St. Denis, Saint-Denis, Réunion, is a Roman Catholic cathedral located in Saint-Denis, capital of the island of Reunion, a province of France in the Indian Ocean, part of Africa.
 It is dedicated to Saint Denis, after whom the city of Saint-Denis is named, and is the episcopal seat of the Diocese of Saint-Denis-de-La Réunion.

 History

-Construction began in November 1829 and was completed in 1832.
+Constructed according to the plans of an engineer called Paradis on the site of a church that had preceded it in the 18th century, the first foundation stone was laid on 4 November 1829, by the governor of Penfentenyo.
+Despite being consecrated as a cathedral in 1860 by Monsignor Maupoint, bishop of Saint-Denis de La Réunion, it did not take its final form until 1863 with the construction of the western porch in the prostyle style and the later addition of a bell tower.
 The whole building was registered as a monument historique on 13 October 1975.

-Henri Martin-Granel worked on the windows of the cathedral.
-The building was built according to plans by an engineer called Paradise, replacing a church of the 18th century.
-It took its final form in 1863.
-It was elevated to a cathedral in 1850 and was consecrated in 1860.
+On 25 May 1946, just outside the cathedral, politician Alexis de Villeneuve was shot dead in the middle of a crowd gathered to hear him speak.